Full professor of Artificial Intelligence

 Severo Ochoa, 4 - 107 29590 Malaga (Spain)

-After dedicating the first 15 years of my research activity to brain function modeling, my interests steered into the understanding of life's complexity.
+After dedicating the first 15 years of my research activity to brain function modeling, my interests steered towards the understanding of life's complexity.
 Topics like the emergence of living matter, and the evolution of complex forms and behaviors have always been in my mind.
 Now we approach them with computer modeling and simulation.

 Melomics (the genomics of melodies) is among our most ambitious projects.
 Melomics is now disclosing the biggest repository of music in the world, and applications around it that will change the way music is composed and consumed.